-A diagnosis of psoriatic arthritis (PsA) can be life-changing.
+A diagnosis of psoriatic arthritis (PsA) can be life changing.
 You likely have many questions about what it means to live with PsA and how to best treat it.

-Still, it’s essential to seek treatment to avoid deterioration in your joints.
+Still, it’s essential to get treatment to avoid deterioration in your joints.
 Ignoring symptoms and delaying medical treatment could cause serious damage to your body in the long run.
 There are many treatments available to slow the progression of the condition and avoid severe joint damage.

 Some people experience remission, meaning they have no symptoms of PsA.
-This happens in about five percent of cases.

 PsA can affect any joint in your body, including large joints like your knees and shoulders and smaller joints in your fingers and toes.
 You may even experience symptoms in your spine.

 You can experience inflammation in one joint at a time, a few at a time, or many all at once.
-PsA can also cause inflammation in parts of your body that connect to your bones, like tendons and ligaments.
+PsA can also cause inflammation in parts of your body that connect to your bones like tendons and ligaments.
 This inflammation is called enthesitis.

 You may be at greater risk of developing another health condition if you have PsA.